Vintage Digital & Analogue Studio Effects

 This Image was created by and is the Copyright of Vintage Digital

-Featuring 16-bit digital processing for crystal-clear reverberation, and factory preset programs developed by professional studio engineers, especially for the Ibanez SDR 1000.
+Welcome to a whole new realm of digital signal processing!
+The Ibanez SDR 1000 Stereo Digital Reverb re-defines digitally-simulated reverberation with true stereo operation.
+Featuring 16-bit digital processing for crystal-clear reverberation, and factory preset programs developed by professional studio engineers, for the Ibanez SDR 1000.

 The results are room, hall and plate simulations of unusual naturalness and clarity.
 The Ibanez SDR 1000 also provides “gated” and ”reverse” reverb effects, as well as dual multi-tap delay (echo) processing.
 The Ibanez SDR 1000 is truly a digital processor for everyone.